StammesOpfer/Arbiter/README.md

 # Arbiter
-## A way to make VMware vCenter and FreeIPA work together.
+## A way to make VMware vCenter and FreeIPA work together. <br> Schema updater and group member syncing.
 Built on vSphere 7 and FreeIPA 4.10 (Should support at minimum vCenter 6.5 - 8.0)
+Arbiter creates all the schema that vCenter expects (groupOfUniqueNames and uniqueMember) and permissions to view those new attributes.
+It also populates the attributes and syncs the FreeIPA "member" attribute to the "uniqueMember" attribute that vCenter reads and uses.
+What this means is that you FreeIPA groups now work in vCenter.

 ## Instructions